Ingest: Language Models, Like Humans, Show Content Effects on Reasoning Tasks

 -

-human-llm-differences-are-load-bearing-for-knowledge-system-design — grounds: The paper is a worked example of the per-convention evaluation methodology the note advocates.
+human-llm-differences-are-load-bearing-for-knowledge-system-design — exemplifies: The paper is a worked example of the per-convention evaluation methodology the note advocates.
 Syllogisms and NLI show shared failure modes (convention transfers); the Wason task shows divergent error patterns (convention may not transfer).
 This is exactly the granular, convention-by-convention analysis the note calls for.

 -